RangaAkunuri/ActiTime-Automation-Project/README.md

 TestNG Hybrid Framework

-What all tools are used in this project?

-Hybrid  TestNG Maven Page Object Model design pattern

-Pages --> Page classes - Contains locators and getter/setters for  webpage
+Project Management  tools :- Maven

+Language          :- Java
+Webdriver         :- Selenium Webdriver
+Excel Reader      : - Apache poi Library
-TestNG.xml = can be used for execution or for parallel testing

-POM.xml - heart of project - contains all the dependencies required by the project.
+Page Object Model :- Locators and getters for Web Pages TestNG.xml        :- can be used for execution ana for parallel testing POM.xml           :- heart of project - contains all the dependencies required by the project.

+Annaotations , Assertions , Default Repots.